Malicious Microsoft VSCode extensions steal passwords, open remote shells

 How it works

 Anatova is distributed through peer-to-peer (P2P) file sharing networks.
 It masquerades as genuine software, often using real icons to fool users into believing it is authentic.
-Once you run the malicious file, it begins to encrypt your personal documents, after which it will demand you send payment to regain access to your files.
+Once you run the malicious software, it begins to encrypt your personal documents, after which it will demand you send payment to regain access to your files.

 This can be extremely hazardous for larger organizations, since Anatova can affect files across local networks.
 This ransomware is designed to encrypt your files quickly to avoid detection.
 It fully encrypts files that are less than 1 Megabyte, and encrypts only a single Megabyte of files larger than that.
 Even though the larger files are not completely encrypted, enough damage has been done that they are, most likely, no longer usable.